nghttp2/nghttp2/README.rst

 purposes.
 Please note that OpenSSL with `NPN
 <http://technotes.googlecode.com/git/nextprotoneg.html>`_ support is
 required in order to build and run these programs.
-At the time of this writing, the Beta 2 of OpenSSL 1.0.1 supports NPN.
+At the time of this writing, the OpenSSL 1.0.1 supports NPN.

 SPDY client is called ``spdycat``.
 It is a dead simple downloader like wget/curl.
 It connects to SPDY server and gets resources given in the